 On working meeting between Alexey Miller and Paolo Scaroni

-In November 2006 Gazprom and Eni entered into the Strategic Partnership Agreement providing Gazprom with the opportunity to directly supply Russian gas to the Italian market starting from 2007.
-Gas supply volumes will be gradually increased to 3 billion cubic meters per annum by 2010.
-Under the Agreement the existing contracts for Russian gas supplies to Italy have been extended till 2035.
+In November 2006, Gazprom and ENI signed the Strategic Partnership Agreement providing Gazprom with the opportunity to directly supply Russian gas to the Italian market in 2007.
+Annual gas volumes will be gradually increased to 3 bcm by 2010.
+Under the Agreement, the existing contracts for Russian gas supply to Italy are extended till 2035.